A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Related Work

 Liu \textit{et al.} \cite{liu2021deep} utilized deep neural networks and advanced DL techniques to perform useful feature selection from source code and map these features to labels (smelly or not).
 Sharma \textit{et al.} \cite{sharma2021code} trained Convolution Neural Network (CNN), Recurrent Neural Network (RNN), and autoencoder DL models in different configurations to detect code smells.
 Their work confirms the feasibility of applying transfer-learning for code smell detection.
 Ho \textit{et al.} \cite{ho2023fusion} developed DeepSmells based on a CNN and long short-term memory (LSTM) networks for detecting code smells.
 They conducted an empirical study to compare DeepSmells with other well-established detection tools.
 Their results demonstrate that DeepSmells outperforms the baselines, achieving superior performance.
 They also anticipated that leveraging CodeBERT would enhance the effectiveness of code smell detection.

-Recently, Wu \textit{et al.} \cite{wu2024ismell} trained a Mixture of Experts (MoE) model, leveraging specialized expert toolsets for code smell detection.
+We conduct an extensive analysis of the Machine Learning Code Quality (MLCQ) dataset, focusing on how these LLMs perform when prompted to identify and classify code smells.

+Recently, researchers have started to explore the use of LLMs for code smell detection.
+Mesbah \textit{et al.} \cite{mesbah2025leveraging} used the MLCQ dataset to analyze how GPT-4 and LLaMA perform when prompted to identify and classify code smells.
+Silva \textit{et al.} \cite{silva2024detecting} employed two types of prompts to query ChatGPT for identifying \textit{Blob}, \textit{Data Class}, \textit{Feature Envy}, and \textit{Long Method} code smells.
+Sadik \textit{et al.} \cite{sadik2025benchmarking} created a dataset for evaluating LLMs on automated code smell detection.
+They benchmarked two state-of-the-art LLMs and found that LLMs are not yet ready to replace deterministic tools in all aspects of code quality assurance.
+Wu \textit{et al.} \cite{wu2024ismell} trained a Mixture of Experts (MoE) model, leveraging specialized expert toolsets for code smell detection.
 They subsequently utilized the detection results to prompt LLMs for refactoring.

-Most prevailing ML- or DL-based approaches for code smell detection train models from scratch.
-Compared to their works, we harness the power of LLMs using PEFT methods to detect two types of complex method-level code smells (\textit{Complex Conditional} and \textit{Complex Method}), aiming to enhance the models' ability to capture the nuanced relationships between different types of method-level code smells.
+Most prevailing ML-based or DL-based approaches for code smell detection train models from scratch.
+On the other hand, existing LLM-based approaches typically rely on simple prompting strategies without any form of fine-tuning or adaptation.
+Compared to their works, we harness the power of LLMs using PEFT methods to detect four types of widely studied code smells (\textit{Complex Conditional}, \textit{Complex Method}, \textit{Feature Envy}, and \textit{Data Class}), aiming to enhance the models' ability to capture the nuanced relationships between different code smell types.